H.S. HOCKEY: Foxboro whistles past Attleboro for first win

 McAuliffe tallied his first varsity goal just 1:22 into the game, making a steal and drilling a wrist shot from the left faceoff circle with Dan Jacobs collecting an assist.

 McAuliffe put Foxboro’s fourth goal on the scoreboard at 12:35 of the third period, with a nifty rush down the left wing and a backhand shot over AHS junior netminder Julien Horton.
-Foxboro held a 34-advantage in shots, including a 13-4 margin in the first period.
+Foxboro held a plus-34 advantage in shots, including a 13-4 margin in the first period.

 Marder, making his second varsity start in goal for the Warriors, blanked the Bombardiers for the first 25 and final 19 minutes of the game.
 He denied Owen Parker on a potential game-tying shot in the 13th minute of the first period and a strong bid by Alex Jarousky in the final minute of the session.
 Then he robbed AHS senior Colin Flynn on a solo breakaway in the final minute of the game.